eshanbehal/Flickr-Browser-App/readme.md

    SHARED PREFERENCES - It provides a way to store app data so that we can retrieve the data again next time the
                         app starts up.

+3. done some minor changes for the empty search or no match found search option. and compeleted the app nd made it working.

+     WILL BE MODIFYING APP IN FUTURE IF NEEDED...